Abuse Mailbox

 Use the Targeted Malicious view to filter and sort threats by severity, surfacing high-risk threats first.
 This structured breakdown helps you identify patterns, assess risk levels, and prioritize mitigation efforts.
 Security teams can connect reported threats to real security impact.

 For example, you can identify multiple reports of the same malicious link that indicate a widespread attack.
-When Bolster takes down a URL that’s been repeatedly flagged, it reduces your threat exposure, directly connecting mitigation efforts to ROI.
+When Bolster takes down a URL or sender domain that’s been repeatedly flagged, it reduces your threat exposure, directly connecting mitigation efforts to ROI.

 Navigate to Attack Surface > Abuse Mailbox > Targeted Malicious to: